Public Works Department

-Leaf Collection starts after the first heavy frost in November, normally the first week of November.
+Leaf Collection normally starts the first week of November.
 There are two pick-ups, we will not return until the first cycle is completed.
 The weather is a major factor in our schedule pick-up dates.
 Heavy rain and snow will slow the pick-up of leaves.
-We attempt to have both pick-up’s completed by Christmas.
+We attempt to have both pick-ups completed by Christmas.
 Leaf pick-up information can be found on the township website and on Comcast cable channel 22 during the months of November and December.

 - All leaves must be raked curbside for pick-up.
 Leaves should not be put in the street.
 It is unlawful to place on any road or highway in the township any leaves, materials or substances.